-Modern workplace learning priorities
+Modern workplace learning

-Let’s take a closer look at some of the specific learning solutions that are prioritized by companies today.
+Let’s take a closer look at some of the specific workplace learning solutions that are prioritized by companies today.

-Developing flexible upskilling and reskilling programs
+Developing flexible upskilling and reskilling programs for your workforce

 Reskilling and upskilling programs come in a variety of formats that largely depend on the type of skills required for advancement.
 For example, an employee that’s looking to sharpen their technical coding skills could take advantage of a six-week development online course.
 On the other hand, an individual that wants to get promoted into management might consider a long-term option and enroll in an MBA program at a university.

-Leveraging digital education solutions
+Leveraging digital education solutions for workplace learning

-Advancements in technology have not only changed the way people do business, but also the way that people learn.
+Advancements in technology have not only changed the way people do business but also the way that people learn.
 Today, employees are no longer tied to a physical classroom like they were before.